itsme-Muthu/CODSOFT/README.md

 The Python code is a command-line Rock-Paper-Scissors game where players compete against the computer.
 It includes:

-- Rules display at the start.
+- Rules are displayed at the start.
 - Choices (Rock, Paper, Scissors) presented for player input.
 - Random computer choice generation.
 - Determination of round winners based on game rules.